greyfoxit/RxNetwork/README.md

 ## Introduction

-Rx<sup>2</sup>Network library contains **easy-to-follow API** for observing network connectivity and real internet access to give you simple and unified way of getting always current connection status for your projects.
+Rx<sup>2</sup>Network library contains **easy-to-follow API** for observing network connectivity and internet access to give you simple and unified way of getting always current connection status for your projects.

 The library is a re-hash of popular [Reactive Network](https://github.com/pwittchen/ReactiveNetwork) lib but it uses distinctively different architectural approach while at the same time leaving